kubermatic/docs/content/kubermatic/v2.17/examples/manage_worker's_node/via_UI/_index.en.md

 +++
-title = "Via UI"
-date = 2021-04-20T12:16:38+02:00
-weight = 15
+title = "Manage Worker Nodes via UI" date = 2021-04-20T12:16:38+02:00 weight = 15
 +++

-# Manage Worker Nodes via UI

 ## Find the edit setting

-To add or delete a worker node you can easily edit the machine deployment in your cluster.
+To add or delete a worker node, you can easily edit the machine deployment in your cluster.
 Navigate to the cluster overview, scroll down and hover over `Machine Deployments` and click on the edit icon next to the deployment you want to edit.

 ![Machine deployment overview with highlighted edit button](/img/kubermatic/master/ui/md_edit.png?classes=shadow,border "Machine deployment overview with highlighted edit button")